jax-ml/jax/docs/pallas/tpu/matmul.md

 Bigger block sizes help a lot!
 We get pretty good utilization (80-90%) in the bigger matmuls, but the smallest matmul seems pretty hard to get good performance with.

 Let's compare this with XLA's matmuls.
 We don't expect Pallas to do better than XLA because XLA is *very* good at generating matmuls but hopefully we are close.
+With more careful block size tuning (left as future work), we can also reach XLA performance.

 ```{code-cell} ipython3
 :id: OpU7I7BNXQYg